jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

     You can ignore this error.
 This is a known issue with the `jboss-ejb-container-interceptors_1_0.xsd` schema file.
 See <https://bugzilla.redhat.com/show_bug.cgi?id=1193948>.

+* **XML Problem: Referenced file contains errors (jar:file:/PATH-TO-jbdevstudio/studio/plugins/org.jboss.tools.as.catalog_3.0.1.Final-v20141209-0156-B106.jar!/schema/xsd/jboss-ejb3-spec-2_0.xsd).
+For more information, right click on the message in the Problems View and select "Show Details..."**

+    You can ignore this error.
+This is a known Eclipse Web Tools Platform (WTP) issue.
+See <https://issues.jboss.org/browse/JBIDE-18316>.

 * **WSDL Problem: WS-I: (AP2901) A description uses neither the WSDL MIME Binding as described in WSDL 1.1 Section 5 nor WSDL SOAP binding as described in WSDL 1.1 Section 3 on each of the wsdl:input or wsdl:output elements of a wsdl:binding.**

     You can ignore this error.
 This is a known Eclipse issue.
 See <https://bugs.eclipse.org/bugs/show_bug.cgi?id=415786>.
 To turn off WSDL validation in JBoss Developer Studio, choose `Windows` --> `Preferences`, select `Validation`, find `WSDL Validator` in the list, and uncheck the `Manual` and `Build` selections.